netham45/screamrouter/readme.md

 * Has a Home Assistant Custom Component for managing Sinks and playing media back through Sinks (See: https://github.com/netham45/screamrouter_ha_component )
 * Automatically saves to YAML on setting change
 * Uses ffmpeg to mix sources together into final sink stream to be played to the Scream sink
-* Can use ffmpeg to delay sinks so sinks line up better
+* Can use ffmpeg to delay any sink, route, source, or group so sinks line up better
-* Can adjust equalization for any sink
+* Can adjust equalization for any sink, route, source, or group

 ![Screenshot of ScreamRouter Equalizer](/images/Equalizer.png)